 Shauna Tohill is a multi-instrumentalist and songwriter from Belfast, currently based in London/Bristol.
 She is the lead vocalist and guitarist in the high energy pop rock duo, REWS.
 As a session player, she has performed as a vocalist for Snow Patrol and bass guitar for Darwin Deez amongst others and as a songwriter, she has written music for various projects including the theme track for NI tourist board campaign 2014-2016 & Mencap charity projects.

 Leif B is a guitar technician who got his first real gig in 1995 when Ash played Glastonbury.
 Since then he’s worked for a bunch of different acts including Leonard Cohen, James Blunt, Sigur Ros, Bloc Party, Richard Ashcroft, The Libertines, and helped hundreds of small acts/artists with their equipment.
-Now running his own repair workshop in Belfast, he has all but hung up his road gear, but dabbles in touring occasionally to see what’s new on the road: not much.
+Now running his own repair workshop in Belfast, he has all but hung up his road gear, but dabbles in touring occasionally to see what’s new on the road.

 Nicola Kearey is co-founder of From Here Records.
 She has worked as an artist in music for many years, including a stint in electronic/grime/dubstep act Various Production (XL Recordings), but more recently heading up English folk band Stick In The Wheel.
 She is an advocate of English folk music and culture, with her work focusing on the dissemination of traditional culture into the mainstream.
 Intrinsic to this is the ongoing English Folk Field Recordings project, with the first volume a Guardian album of the year 2017 - "a project that could conceivably do more to broaden the appeal of traditional folk music than any other venture in recent years" (Caught By The River).